jeremyong/jeremyong.github.com/_posts/2023-08-05-graphics-programmer-interviewing.markdown

 ## General advice for candidates

 As seen above, interviewers in this field should not expect exhaustive knowledge of all things graphics.
-Good graphics programming interviews are, in my opinion, somewhat flexible because the graphics programming is a broad discipline, and achieving a good signal from an interview demands that flexibility.
+Good graphics programming interviews are, in my opinion, somewhat flexible because graphics programming is a broad discipline, and achieving a good signal from an interview demands that flexibility.
 Prior to going into an interview, I highly recommend the following:

 - Being clear about what you've worked on or studied